How To Store Protein Powder? (Tubs vs. Pouches)

 This can happen through a chemical reaction known as Maillard browning.
 In this process, protein reacts with sugar, resulting in a breakdown of the amino acid lysine.
 Loss of lysine means that the protein powder cannot do the job that it was designed to do, as it is no longer a complete protein.

-Having said that, it is incredibly difficult for this to happen as protein powders are dry, meaning that microbes will find it near impossible to grow.
+Having said that, it is incredibly difficult for this to happen as protein powders are dry, meaning that microbes will find it nearly impossible to grow.
 So, these products seldom go off the way that dairy or meat products do.
 Your shake should be fine to drink even days after the product expiry date.

 You need to consider something else regarding your protein drink mix; they very often contain other vitamins, minerals, or even carbs.
 These vitamins and minerals can often lose their effects after the expiry date has passed.
 This is a particular problem if you are using your protein shake as a daily dietary supplement or meal replacement drink.